Survey Reveals Cell Phone Habits While Driving

 - One-third of drivers said they would feel very unsafe if they were a passenger in a car where the driver was talking on the phone.

 According to the survey results, U.S. drivers regularly use wireless devices to make phone calls and send text messages and emails while they are driving a motor vehicle.
 Some choose to ignore the dangers of distracted driving; others believe that driving while distracted makes no difference in their driving performance.
-The Lebanon car accident lawyers at Schmidt Kramer are committed to promoting driver safety in and around Lebanon.
+The Harrisburg car accident lawyers at Schmidt Kramer are committed to promoting driver safety in and around Lebanon.
 They urge drivers to put down their cell phones while driving.
 If you have been injured by the careless or negligent act of a distracted driver, call one of our attorneys at 888-476-0807 for prompt and free advice about your case.
 You may also download a free copy of our book Who Pays the Bills When You Are Injured in an Automobile Accident? for more information.